 Skip to content Skip to sidebar Skip to footer

-The wood is product from trees which are living beings.
-Wood has many species that each has different characters and properties.
-Wood characters can be varied depend on by how the tree alive and growing during his lifetime.
-The wood with the same species will have the similar character.
-But since the tree is the living creature, then there will be some variation in properties according to the condition of the weather, soil and place where the tree was living.
-The with the same type may have different characters when coming from different places.
+But to handle the wood properly is not easy; we need to understand the wood and its characters.
+The wood is a product of trees, which are living beings.
+Wood has many species that each have different characters and properties.
+Wood characters can be varied depending on how the tree is alive and growing during his lifetime.
+The wood with the same species will have a similar character.
+But since the tree is the living creature, then there will be some variation in properties according to the condition of the weather, soil, and place where the tree was living.
+The same type may have different characters when coming from different places.

 wood color variation